 Many analysts in the region are bullish on Saudi Arabia, compared to other markets in the Middle East, and recent data support that view.

 President Obama meets his peers, Tiffany reports earnings after the earthquake and Google jumps into the mobile payment game.
 Here's what we're watching...

 The anti-corruption group Global Witness says it has obtained a document that details for the first time the involvement of Western banks—including some in the U.S.—in financing the regime of Libyan leader Moammar Gaddhafi.

-CNBC's Sharon Epperson discusses the day's activity in the commodities markets, and looks ahead to where oil, gold, silver and copper are likely headed Monday.
+CNBC's Sharon Epperson discusses the day's activity in the commodities markets and looks at where gold, oil and precious metals are likely headed tomorrow.